 "Our school system is in dire need of positive change, and our school board and superintendent are not holding themselves accountable to make that change.
 It's time for our leaders to take their roles seriously, and to be held accountable for both the successes and failures of our schools."

 I promised to improve accountability by:

-Complete: Under Superintendent Johnson, we have created a multi-year vision.
-View the full plan here.
+2019 Progress: Complete Under Superintendent Johnson, we have created an exciting multi-year vision.
+View the full Future Ready 2023! strategic plan here.